Damien Hirst

 Death is a central theme in Hirst's works.
 He became famous for a series of artworks in which dead animals (including a shark, a sheep, and a cow) are preserved, sometimes having been dissected, in formaldehyde.
-The best-known of these was The Physical Impossibility of Death in the Mind of Someone Living, a 14 ft tiger shark immersed in formaldehyde in a clear display case.
-He has also made "spin paintings", created on a spinning circular surface, and "spot paintings", which are rows of randomly coloured circles created by his assistants.
+The best-known of these is The Physical Impossibility of Death in the Mind of Someone Living, a 14 ft tiger shark immersed in formaldehyde in a clear display case.

 In September 2008, Hirst made an unprecedented move for a living artist by selling a complete show, Beautiful Inside My Head Forever, at Sotheby's by auction and bypassing his long-standing galleries.
 The auction raised £111 million ($198 million), breaking the record for a one-artist auction as well as Hirst's own record with £10.3 million for The Golden Calf, an animal with 18-carat gold horns and hooves, preserved in formaldehyde.

 Since 1999, Hirst's works have been challenged and contested as plagiarised 16 times.
 In one instance, after his sculpture Hymn was found to be closely based on a child's toy, legal proceedings led to an out-of-court settlement.